felipesere/blog/validations-and-database-constraints.md

     record.errors[:foo] << "A record with foo #{record.foo} already exists"
 end

-The beauty here is that the code is small an coheisve.
+The beauty here is that the code is small and coheisve.
 Checking a unique constraint violation is part of the validation process.
 This becomes apparent in that the code in did not have to change, the code in the validator is small and concise and finally, the error message gets naturally added, without having to delegate it across multiple boundaries or doing anything odd.